Clyde Fitch: Career

 In December 1905, Fitch visited novelist Edith Wharton in her Park Avenue apartment to discuss collaborating on a dramatization of her novel The House of Mirth.
 Wharton was not a fan of Fitch's plays, which she regarded as more commercial than artistic, but knew him to be a consummate professional and the most likely writer to be able to bring Lily Bart's story to the stage.
 She also enjoyed his ironic sense of humor.
 (Wharton described her visitor as "a plump showily dressed little man, with his olive complexion and his beautiful Oriental eyes full of wit and understanding.")
 In the following months, they met in Paris and at the Mount, Wharton's estate in Massachusetts, to work on drafts, with Wharton taking responsibility for the dialogue and Fitch for the plot revisions.
 At one point, when the work was not going well, Wharton in frustration asked Fitch why he had ever thought her novel could be turned into a successful play.
 Incredulous, Fitch replied that he never had thought that it was a plausible endeavor.
 It then became clear, to their amusement, that each had been set up (probably by producer Charles Frohman) to believe that the project had been initiated by the other, and seduced by the thought of working with a famous person in another field, they had each agreed to collaborate.
 The play was the critical and commercial failure Wharton feared it would be, but the two became good friends.

 Fitch's career spanned a brief two decades, but he earned upwards of $250,000 from his plays at a time when a dollar per day was the working wage.
-He directed a few of his plays and was involved in the production of all of them.
+He directed at least two thirds of his plays and was involved in the production of all of them.
 He was the first American playwright to be taken seriously, and at one time, managed to have five plays running simultaneously on Broadway.
 "Once Clyde Fitch got his foot in the door," Brooks Atkinson wrote, "he dominated Broadway drama."
+Even more than his scripts, Fitch's directing was praised by those that acted for him.

 A generous host with an engaging personality, Fitch was renowned as a raconteur.
 His invitations to Quiet Corner, his estate in Greenwich, Connecticut, were much sought after.
 He was a close friend of designer Elsie de Wolfe, who helped him find many of the furnishings for his Connecticut mansion, Manhattan townhouse, and other residences.
 At one point, she said "He knows more about women than most women know about themselves."

 About his taste for luxury and his work habits, a friend remarked, "He lives like sultan and works like a dock laborer on an eighteen-hour shift."
+He was said to be devoted to his art, working with feverish rapidity, and laboring painstakingly over every detail.